headzoo/surf/README.md

 // Outputs: "reddit: the front page of the internet"

 // Follow a link on the page where the link text is "new".
-GoSurf uses the selector
+Surf uses the selector
 // engine from goquery, which has a similar syntax to jQuery.
 With the FollowLink()
 // method the "a" is explicit.
 The selector below is actually "a:contains('new')". err = browser.FollowLink(":contains('new')")